GreptimeTeam/docs/docs/reference/sql/distinct.md

 WHERE host != 'host2';
 ```

-The `SELECT DISTINCT` keyword is a simple but powerful feature of GreptimeDB SQL that allows us to easily condense
-our data into a summary of unique values.
-It can be used on one column or multiple columns, making it very versatile
-for data analysis and reporting.
-Using "SELECT DISTINCT" is a great way to get an overview of the types of data
-stored in our tables.
+`SELECT DISTINCT` is a simple but powerful command of GreptimeDB SQL that allows users to easily condense the data into a summary of unique values.
+It can be used on one column or multiple columns, making it very versatile for data analysis and reporting.
+Using "SELECT DISTINCT" is a great way to get an overview of the types of data stored in the tables.